 MS. DAHL: My only concern is that I -- I would like to see it.
 I don't want it to be something that is buried that we have to go do a public records request.
 I'm sorry, I just want to see what it looks like.
 I have -- I have concerns, having -- and I know you all have a lot of new computer stuff and everything else, but having worked for the system as long as I did, sometimes everybody's not totally truthful.
 So I would just really like to see the report.

 MR. MAYERSOHN: Dr. Walsh?

 DR. LYNCH-WALSH: Two things.
 Just a reminder, almost all of us are board member appointees.
-If it goes to the board it should be no problem at all to obtain the update from your appointing board member.
-None of us should be doing a public records request.
+If it goes to the board it should be recommendation.